 The Owlson cabinets scan reduces noise by 20 %, with a reduction of nanoparticles (20-100 nm) by 60% and a reduction of microparticles (1-10 μm) by 80 %.
 It also provides a reduction in humidity levels by 20 % and limits temperature variations by 10%.

-Martin Nielsen, Owner and Founder of Owlson, says: “Despite that commercial sales of 3D printers are on the rise and every company or school holds anything from a single printer to large print-farms – the pollution from these 3D printers has hardly been researched.
+Martin Nielsen, Owner and Founder of Owlson, says: “Despite that commercial sale of 3D printers are on the rise and every company or school holds anything from a single printer to large print-farms – the pollution from these 3D printers has hardly been researched.
 At this point, we don’t even have any harmonized guidance standards in our industry that could describe acceptable levels of 3D printer emissions.
 What we do know is that printing does cause a health issue both to adults and children.
 Instant risk is low but as printers usually prints for hours, this has proven to increase infection biomarkers in humans.
 Our products deal with this health issue, by adding a flexible solution to the printer that both reduces the potential risk to human health and improve the printing quality.”